Sumitmaaddheshiya/Pizza-Sales-Intelligence-Dashboard/README.md

 This project helps you practice SQL for data validation and Excel for data visualization.
 It’s ideal for learning how to work with real-world business data, optimize queries, and design dashboards for decision-making.

 ---

-Let me know if you'd like any more adjustments! 😊